Late winter in a frost-free food garden

 - Raw, unadulterated honey lasts a very, very long time and is an excellent preservative.

-- The honey will draw moisture out of whatever you've mixed it with, so the result will be a thin syrup that may begin to ferment as the weeks go by.
+- The honey will draw moisture out of whatever you've mixed it with, so the result will be a thin syrup that will likely ferment as the weeks go by.
 This is a good thing!
-Just keep an eye on it and if you start to see little bubbles rising, a change in color, and/or a change in flavor that you want to preserve (as opposed to allowing it to keep changing) you can put it in the fridge if you want to slow down the ferment or ease your inner control freak.
+Just keep an eye on it and if you start to see little bubbles rising, a change in color, and/or a change in flavor you can put it in the fridge if you want to slow down the ferment or ease your inner control freak.
 Maybe more so if you live in a really hot climate.

 - In this brief recipe, Herbalist Susun Weed preserves whole garlic cloves in honey for months.
 She says you can start eating the honey the next day and after a few months you can eat the garlic cloves whole.
 I imagine you could keep it a lot longer, but it probably never lasts that long.
 It certainly doesn't in our house.

-- As with preserved food of any kind, use your common sense, and your senses, and watch out for odd smells or after tastes that don't appeal.
-I doubt you'll find any.
+- As with preserved food of any kind, use your common sense, trust your senses, and watch out for odd smells or after tastes that don't appeal.

 Please leave a comment...